- Essays··8 min read

 Short of Space or Power

-Microsoft is sitting on roughly $80 billion of Azure orders it cannot fill — not for lack of demand, and not for lack of chips, but for lack of power.
-The binding constraint on AI has quietly moved from the fab to the substation, and the hyperscalers' answer — become your own utility — is rational for them and corrosive for everyone else standing in the same interconnection queue.
+Microsoft is sitting on roughly $80 billion of Azure orders it cannot fill.
+It has the demand and it can buy the chips.
+What it cannot get is power.
+The binding constraint on AI has quietly moved from the fab to the substation, and the hyperscalers' answer, becoming their own utility, is rational for them and corrosive for everyone else standing in the same interconnection queue.

 field notes: the data centre learns to flinch

 The demos are real and the peer review is real.
 What's unproven is whether a utility planner will write a 500 MW flexible load into a resource-adequacy filing and sleep at night.
-Watch the tariffs, not the GPUs.
+The tariffs will decide this before the silicon does.

 energy-aidata-centresgrid-flexibilitydemand-responseRead - Essays··7 min read